Top-rated local movers that handle San Jose to New York City moves

 - New York City is more walkable than San Jose with a score of 88 out of 100 vs San Jose’s 51 out of 100.

-- Air quality in New York City is good, and in San Jose it's moderate.
+- Air quality in New York City is Good, and in San Jose it’s Moderate.

 - HOA rules: It’s a good idea to look into your HOA or community regulations before moving day arrives.

 - State licensing: New York requires moving companies to have a license and obtain a New York Department of Transportation (NYDOT) number.
-A NYDOT license ensures your mover is in compliance with the state's safety, insurance, and operational regulations.
-Before booking, ensure the moving company is officially licensed to handle your move.
+A NYDOT license ensures your mover is in compliance with the state’s safety, insurance, and operational regulations.
+Double-check that the moving company is properly licensed before you hire them.

-- State regulator: To confirm a moving company's license in New York, visit the state's public utilities commission.
+- State regulator: You can verify a New York moving company’s license by visiting the state’s public utilities commission.

 - Moving Permits: While New York doesn’t mandate moving permits, checking local parking guidelines before your move-in day is still a good idea.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to New York City without delay.
-You can select your official move date when completing the form.
+- Change of address: File your USPS change of address about a week before moving so mail reaches New York City smoothly.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
-They're responsible for a maximum of 60 cents per pound per article.
+They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 Where to live in New York City

-Now that you've chosen Big Apple as your next home, here are a few of the best neighborhoods in New York City to check out.
+Now that you’ve chosen The Big Apple as your next home, here are a few of the best neighborhoods in New York City to check out.

 Best neighborhoods for singles